Viscosity Solutions for a System of PDEs and Optimal Switching: Abstract

 \section{Abstract}

-In this paper, we study the $m$-states optimal switching problem in finite horizon, when the switching cost functions are arbitrary and can be positive or negative.
-This has an economic incentive in terms of central evaluation in cases where such organizations or state grants or financial assistance to power plants that promotes green energy in their production activity or what uses less polluting modes in their production.
-We show existence for optimal strategy via a verification theorem then we show existence and uniqueness of the value processes by using an approximation scheme.
-In the markovian framework we show that the value processes can be characterized in terms of deterministic continuous functions of the state of the process.
-Those latter functions are the unique viscosity solutions for a system of $m$ variational partial differential inequalities with inter-connected obstacles.
+In this paper, we study the existence and uniqueness of viscosity solutions for a system of $m$ variational partial differential inequalities with inter-connected obstacles.
+A particular case of this system is the deterministic version of the Verification Theorem of the Markovian optimal $m$-states optimal switching problem in finite horizon.
+The switching cost functions are arbitrary and can be positive or negative.
+This has an economic incentive in terms of central valuation in cases where such organizations or state give grants or financial assistance to power plants that promotes green energy in their production activity or that uses less polluting modes in their production.
+Our main tools is an approximation scheme and the notion of systems of reflected backward stochastic differential equations.

 {$\mathbf{Keywords}$.} Real options, Backward stochastic differential equations, Snell envelope, Stopping times, Switching, Viscosity solution of PDEs, Variational inequalities